What to Bring Backpacking: Your Wilderness Checklist

 I’m sitting on a stump, listening to tree frogs sing their chorus, feeling the crackle and spark of the fire before me.
 My friends laugh together, a dog barks, trees sway in unison.
 Then silence, stillness.

 I paint a peaceful picture, yet the process of getting to that fireside bliss can seem arduous to beginner and expert backpackers alike.
-There exists a mountain of information about what one could, should, might, or ought to bring on a backpacking trip.
-Lets sift through these items and pull together equipment that is appropriate for your trip into the wild.
+There exists a mountain of information about what to bring backpacking.
+Let's sift through these items and pull together equipment that is appropriate for your trip into the wild.

 If you’re still with me then all of your gear is strewn before you, underwear and all.
 Let’s start by ensuring that the basis essentials are within that pile.
 These basics are often referred to as the “10 essentials,” and are considered to be essential in helping prevent potentially dangerous situations.
 Most you will use, some are brought to mitigate risk.

-- First-aid kit containing appropriate items for your trip
+- First-aid kit/medical kits containing appropriate items for your trip, like bandages and ointments

 - The appropriate amount of food (more on this later)